SmartTokenLabs/TokenScript/doc/design_paper.md

 [^atomic]: In blockchain terms, an atomatic transaction either happens or not.
 If well defined, it's not impossible for a buyer to have successfully paid for a car yet not getting the ownership token, or only have transferred the car's ownership but not the compulsory insurance on it.

 These missing features of the web are the well known functions of blockchain.
-This seemingly perfect-fit pair's wedding requires the exchange of tokens, or what this paper call "tokenisation".
+The virtual wedding of this perfect fit couple requires a virtual exchange of tokens, or what this paper call "tokenisation".

 Tokens seamlessly go across systems, carries their trading rules and user interfaces and business context.